 For example, if you just want to send a welcome email to a new subscriber, it will still go a long way in establishing a relationship with them and letting them know what to expect.

-Free Sendinblue users will also be able to use the Sendinblue chat box on their site.
+Free Brevo users will also be able to use the Brevo chat box on their site.
 This chatbox can be personalized – you can add your logo, choose your colors, and select the design you like best.

 Visitors to your site will then be able to contact you directly from the page they are on if they have any questions or need help from your support team.
 It only takes a few seconds to install, and all of your messages can be seen and responded to from a centralized dashboard.